mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 That's expensive to implement because it's several weeks of dev work, and it increases support load when users inevitably email us saying they can't access updates because they deleted the TinyPilot email with their order information.

-What if I go through all that effort and trouble and find that it has no impact on the renewal rate?
+What if I go through all that effort and find that it has no impact on the renewal rate?

 For license renewals to be worthwhile, they'd need to generate at least $30k/yr in additional profit.
 I estimate payment processing for licenses will cost about 3%, so each license renewal nets TinyPilot about $77.